 As soon as your automobile has released fluid on top of the board, it will explain to you in a couple of ways, one, it is going to show you color and it also will provide you with a good suggestion with regards to the place that the fluid is dripping from.

 First of all, without relocating the board, observe the location where the drips are on the board, because of this it is possible to lookup underneath your automobile and find out where exactly your leak is coming from.
 After you have a clear view of the spot that the fluid is dripping from, remove the board and take a look at the color.

 The most common fluids that will leak from your automobile are usually; engine oil, transmission oil, coolant, water, differential fluid and power steering fluid.
 I left brake fluid because it’s not typical for it to make a mess underneath your automobile, if you think it’s likely you have a brake fluid leak, see your local certified brake inspector.

 Simply for a brief reference point, brake fluid color is clear to amber and it has a smell like fish oil.
 It may sound strange however it may be the only way for me personally to explain it.
 Take the brake fluid reservoir cap off and smell the cap.
 You tell me what it smells like.

 What to do with that engine oil leak?

-As soon as you determine the oil is leaking from the engine, all you have to try and do is find the leak, you may want a auto mechanic to look at it if you can not discover exactly where it really is leaking from.
-Oil leaks can get pretty complex often times a crank shaft seal under the timing cover, or something easy like a valve cover gasket.
+As soon as you determine the oil is leaking from the engine, all you have to try and do is find the leak, you may want an auto mechanic to look at it if you can not discover exactly where it really is leaking from.
+Oil leaks can get pretty complex often times a crankshaft seal under the timing cover, or something easy like a valve cover gasket.